-If you aren’t using HEED, have you ever considered that your sports drink might be damaging your teeth?
+Have you ever considered that your sports drink might be damaging your teeth?

 Sports drinks have been around a long time and for many athletes they’re more convenient than energy gels.
 Unfortunately, many sports drinks are very high in simple sugars, contain citric acid and have a very low pH, all of which are detrimental to oral health.

 Perhaps you have heard about young children having badly damaged teeth as a result of parents giving them watered down juice in their night time bottle.
 Their teeth have been damaged as even watered down juice has a low pH that damages tooth enamel and the sugar contributes to tooth decay.
 Compounding this is that the drink is consumed via a bottle, therefore bathing the teeth in the sugary, acidic fluid.

 This is a pretty similar scenario to what happens when we drink a sugary, acidic sports drink.
 Pop a pH test strip (available from health stores and pharmacies) into a bottle of the drink you are using, and you may be unpleasantly surprised - we were!
 A pH lower than 4 is the level at which significant enamel damage can occur.
 While exact pH testing requires a calibrated machine, and temperature can cause some variance, the pH test strip gives you a pretty good indication of about where the drink sits on the pH scale.